saikyun/freja/README.md

 If you want to run freja anywhere, it's better to `jpm install` it, or `jpm build` it.

+If you want to use PREFIX as to not litter system wide libs, check out [sogaiu's post about it](https://github.com/saikyun/freja/issues/30#issuecomment-907937626).

 ### changing the theme

 NOTE: Use `Ctrl` on Windows / Linux and `Cmd` on MacOS.